bnnyng/garden/content/Deductive dialogues are Prover-Skeptic games, after Dutilh Novaes.md

   - topic-cognitive-science
 publish: "true"
 date: 2024-06-15 13:14
-lastmod: 2024-08-04T12:02:56-06:00
+lastmod: 2024-08-15T17:55:32-07:00
 ---
-[[2020-dutilh-novaes-dialogical-roots-of-deduction|Dutilh Novaes (2020)]] defines deductive dialogues as **Prover-Skeptic games.** The key distinction between the Prover-Skeptic and Prover-Refuter frameworks is that the Skeptic does not “lose” after being convinced by the Prover’s argument, unlike the Refuter that *actively* tries to disprove the argument.
+[[@2020dutilhnovaes]] defines deductive dialogues as **Prover-Skeptic games.** The key distinction between the Prover-Skeptic and Prover-Refuter frameworks is that the Skeptic does not “lose” after being convinced by the Prover’s argument, unlike the Refuter that *actively* tries to disprove the argument.
 (This framework is also more aligned with the Hegelian-dialectical perspective that the ultimate goal of the dialogue, or game, is to arrive at true belief.
 See also: [[Inquiry is the struggle to go from doubt to belief, after Peirce]].)

 The requirements for a Skeptic to be persuaded by a proof depend on context, but include, minimally:
 - **Accepting premises.** If the Skeptic admits *conditional* persuasion, then they must believe that the premises are important enough to establish a proof about.